| I recommend spending at the most 2 days in Córdoba.

 if you want to take in the sun.
 There are also a few bars

 on the beach if you plan to stay a little longer.
+Most of the sites are along the water.
+I recommend using

 the walkway by the Playa de La Caleta to